 Overhead image of croissant pieces in a baking dish with blueberries on top.

-1. Create the Egg Custard.
+1. Create the creamy custard.
 In a large mixing bowl, whisk the milk, eggs, sugar, and vanilla until well combined.

-2. Cut the Croissants.
-Slice each croissant into 3 pieces, and arrange them in a single layer in a large baking dish
+2. Cut the croissants.
+Slice each croissant into three pieces, and arrange them in a single layer in a large casserole dish

-3. Combine the Ingredients.
-Sprinkle the blueberries over the croissants, and pour the custard mixture on top, making sure all of the croissants are completely coated.
+3. Combine the ingredients.
+Sprinkle the blueberries over the croissants.
+Then, pour the egg mixture on top, coating the croissants completely.
 Press the pieces down gently to ensure they absorb the liquid.

 4. Soak.
 Cover the baking dish, and transfer it to the fridge for at least two hours.

 5. Bake.
-Place the blueberry French toast in a preheated oven, and bake until the top is golden brown and the custard is set.
+Place the blueberry French toast in a preheated oven.
+Bake until the top is golden brown and the custard sets.

 We earn a commission if you make a purchase, at no additional cost to you.